 When lenders advertise their products, they usually state a range of APRs.
 SoFi, for example, offers personal loans with fixed APRs between 7.99% and 23.43%.
 As of the writing of this post, that range is well below the credit card example’s APR of 14.99%-23.74% cited above.

 So what does APR mean when it’s expressed as a range?
 Well, part of your APR depends on an index, like the Prime Rate.
-For instance, that credit card issuer used as an example above bases its APR on the Prime Rate, which was 4.25% as of June 20, 2017.
-But then it adds 11.74% to 20.49%, depending on your creditworthiness.
+For instance, that credit card issuer used as an example above bases its APR on the Prime Rate (which was 3.25%, as of March 16, 2020) — but then it adds 11.74 to 20.49 percentage points to it, depending on your creditworthiness.

 Ultimately, the rate you get on a credit card or loan depends on your credit score and history of repayment.
 Lenders assess your financial background before offering you an APR.
 The stronger your credit, the lower your rate will be.
 If you have poor credit, you might end up with a high APR on a loan or credit card.

-Every lender does things a little differently.
-If you’re looking to borrow money or take out a line of credit, it can be a good idea to shop around to find your best rate.
+Still, every lender does things a little differently.
+So, if you’re looking to borrow money or take out a line of credit, it can be a good idea to shop around to find your best rate.

 Along with APR, you might also have come across the term APY, or annual percentage yield.
-APY is commonly seen on savings account products.
-You might consider the APY on two savings accounts to determine which will grow your money faster.
+APY is commonly seen on savings account products, and you might consider the APY on two savings accounts to determine which will grow your money faster.
 When referring to savings accounts, APY tells you how much money you could make.

 On loan products, however, APY tells you how much your loan will cost, similar to an APR.
-But where APR reflects interest and fees on an annual basis, APY takes compounding interest into account to give you a more accurate look at your total charges.
+But where APR reflects interest and fees on an annual basis, APY takes compounding interest into account to give you an even more accurate look at your total charges.

 If you want to take a microscope to the charges behind a loan or credit card, consider the APY.
 Otherwise, you should be fine sticking with APR when you compare loan products.

 Instead of getting caught up in the weeds of different fee structures, you can rely on APR to compare multiple products.
-Just remember: By choosing the loan with the lowest APR, you’ll save the most money on fees and interest.
+Just remember: By choosing the loan with the lowest APR, you’ll save money on interest.